 Not being able to meet these basic needs is what creates the trap:

-Inability to perform at work/school due to poor health
+Inabilities to perform at work/school due to poor health because of bad conditions

-Inability to find a job (lack of physical address, skills)
+The Inability to find a job (lack of physical address, skills) because you live in an informal settlement

 In the Asia-Pacific region, almost one-fifth of the 4.3 billion people live below the poverty line.
 A shocking but true reality.